Unturned3/Microdot/readme.md

 developed.
 For more information, visit the [tpkg](https://www.google.com) github repo.

+# Tutorial Overview

+- Section 1: prerequisites, background information, and build environment setup
+- Section 2: constructs a musl-based cross compilation toolchain
+- Section 3: builds a minimum Linux system composed of a tiny kernel and an initramfs archive.
+- Section 4: tutorials for more specific topics, such as kernel fine tuning, porting Microdot to other architectures, installing other programs, etc.
+	This section will probably contain a lot of work contributed by other users.
+	For more details, see the `readme.md` file inside `wiki/4_beyond`.

 # Getting Started

 The Microdot [wiki](wiki) is where all the tutorials and documentation are